TABLE OF CONTENTS

 Can’t automate your report?
 You can upload your report manually by following these instructions.

-Part 3: Sync Your Report with Locally
+Part 3: Transmit Your Report to Locally

 Push your file to Locally via any of the following methods.
 Locally may also pull files from certain existing online locations.